Matty-ICE1/CPE-301-Final-Project/README.md

 A video demonstration of the final product can be found at: https://youtu.be/Qmy-I7V6E_Q

 ## TinkerCAD Model:
-A schematic of the system can be found at:___.
+A schematic of the system can be found at:https://www.tinkercad.com/things/6ZNl8fJ89GK.
 NOTE: TinkerCAD does not contain the Arduino MEGA or a water sensor in its component library.
-As a substitute, two Arduino unos were used, and their pins remapped accordingly.
+As a substitute, two Arduino unos were used, and their pins remapped accordingly, and two temperature sensors were used, one acting as a water sensor.